What is Vaginitis?

 - Keep blood sugar levels in check if diabetes is an issue.

+Trichomoniasis is a sexually transmitted type of infection.
 Trichomoniasis is caused by a microscopic, one-celled parasite called Trichomonas vaginalis.
 This infection spreads during sexual intercourse with someone who already has the infection.
 In men, the organism usually infects the urinary tract, but often causes no symptoms.
-In women, it typically infects the vagina, and may cause the following symptoms:

 - Frothy, greenish-yellow discharge